 "Growing up vegetarian, I had never eaten butter chicken.
 The first time I tried it was in a restaurant here in Canada, and I could see why people loved it — chicken cooked with cream and ghee (Indian butter) — but I was turned off by the heaviness of the sauce.
 It inspired me to create my own healthy version of this popular Indian dish.
-My 14-year-old daughter cannot get enough of this, and every time her friends stay over, they request my no-butter chicken."
+My 14-year-old daughter cannot get enough of this, and every time her friends stay over, they say I can't believe it's not butter...chicken."

 - Bal Arneson